Uncover insights to fuel your marketing ROI with Improvado dashboards

 The Basics of Amazon Advertising

 Sponsored product listings can be expensive—especially if you don’t know how to allocate your spending and plan your campaign correctly.
 This is where Amazon analytics is handy for sellers and marketers of all sizes.
-Understanding the basics of Amazon advertising can help you create a good PPC campaign.
-Learning how to create a comprehensive data dashboard allows you to visualize the results of your campaigns.
+Understanding the basics of Amazon advertising can help you create an effective PPC campaign.

 1. Self-Service Amazon PPC: These are advertisements you pay for to appear on Amazon itself.
 In other words, these include your sponsored product listings, which are most likely the type of sponsored content you care about the most.
 Brand Registered and otherwise professional sellers trying to extend their reach and expand their audience use PPC ads.
 Amazon’s PPC ads are the most common advertising on the platform.
 Besides sponsored product listings, they include sponsored brands and sponsored display ads.